 Do I need to reapply each year to qualify for the W&L Promise?

-Yes, you will need to submit the complete financial aid application each year.
+Yes, you will need to submit the complete institutional need-based grant application each year.

 To whom is the W&L Promise available?